Nyceane/ai-store-analytics/README.md

-You can then use browser to go to http://localhost:8888 to see the deom
+You can then use browser to go to http://localhost:8888 to see the demo